thomasjpfan/thomasjpfan.github.io/content/pages/about.md

 Title: About

 Hello!
-My name is Thomas J Fan.
+My name is Thomas J. Fan.
 My interests include machine learning, programming, physics, and math.
 The main goals of this site is to share my thoughts on:

 - Interesting data sources through the lens of statistics and machine learning.
 - Programming methodologies or paradigms.